dreamento/dreamento/README.md

 You need to create two .txt files, one with the path to all ```.hyp``` files that you need to convert, and the other .txt fileincluding all destination paths.

-## Import sleep scoring:
-By checking the "Import sleep scoring" checkbox, the user can import up to 3 already scored files.
-Then, Dreamento presents all the scorings along with data and provide the agreement between scorers, if more than one scoring file is imported.

-### Synchronization
+## Synchronization
 You can collect ExG data using other device in parallel with ZMax and then use Dreamento to synchronize the outputs!
 An example, is EMG recording in parallel with Dreamento, based on which the user can sync the data.

 ![EEG_EMG_synchronization](https://user-images.githubusercontent.com/48684369/181077226-31550c51-615f-486c-8b4f-1e5c55d8a20c.png)

+## One-fits-all solution (no GUI): Dreamento_from_conversion_to_scoring.py

+This code provides a comprehensive assessment, from automatically converting a recorded .hyp file into final scoring and sleep metrics assessment.
+All you need to do is to store all the .hhyp fils within a folder (there can be folder trees within the main folder), and then Dreamento will take care of the rest!

-### Documentation
+## Documentation
 The documentation of Dreamento can be found at: https://dreamento.github.io/docs/

-### FAQ:
+## FAQ:

 *1. Can I analyze the data I collected with ZMax headband (an not necessarily with Dreamento), such as a recording by pushing the record button on the headband using offline Dreamento?*